 10. They’re much cheaper than the competition

-This final point may seem like a reason to stay with your provider, but it absolutely isn’t.
+This may seem like a reason to stay with your provider, but it absolutely isn’t.
 IT support is not a commodity where each offering is identical, it’s a knowledge-based service and therefore follows the rule of cost = quality.
 Saying you have the cheapest IT support just means you have the worst IT support.

 If your IT support provider is the cheapest on the market, ask yourself what corners are they cutting to reduce prices?
 Of course, you have a budget to keep in mind, but when you’re presented with a cheap break-fix provider and a more expensive proactive supplier, don’t immediately discount the latter based on flat costs.

 It’s unfortunate to see that 69% of businesses change support provider every year.
 This raises serious concerns because without a long-term relationship, how can a company get genuine results and coherent strategic guidance from its IT provider?
 The relationship between a company and their support provider has to be forged on partnership.
 But this statistic indicates support providers aren’t doing enough to create value for their clients.

 If you think it’s time to review your provider, we believe you should choose a new one who is able to engage for the long term.